jeffmcwhirter/rdx/README.md

 You will need to specify the JDBC URL for the external instrument status database.
 This takes the form of:
 <pre>
 rdx.db.url=jdbc:&lt;database type&gt;:&lt;database path&gt;
+rdx.db.user=&lt;database user&gt;
+rdx.db.password=&lt;database password&gt;
 </pre>

-e.g. for running with Derby use:
+e.g. for running with Postgres use:
 <pre>
-rdx.db.url=jdbc:derby:/Users/jeffmc/.ramadda/derby/repository;create=true;
+rdx.db.url=jdbc:postgresql://localhost/repository?UseServerSidePrepare=1&Protocol=-1
 </pre>

 ## Configuring email settings
 To send email notifications when running in AWS EC2 you need to do a couple of things.